 - Committed students with high aptitude and a strong recommendation from a faculty member or other professional can seek a GPA requirement exemption

 No. To be in the Honors program, you must complete some type of Honors academic coursework – either enroll in an Honors section, join a BI-201 or MA-440 Honors Workshop, or complete an Honors Contract.

 How Do I Learn More?

 Call or stop by the Office of Academic Affairs (A503) or email Jenny Williams at email@example.com.
 We are happy to chat with you personally, and can also connect you with our Honors Faculty Coordinator, Professor Ben Murolo, or one of the many other professors who advise the program as members of the Honors Committee.

 All Honors work must be completed in addition to regular course requirements and must be completed in accordance with Honors standards and CUNY's Policy of Academic Integrity.
 Attendance at an Honors Library Workshop is mandatory for all students pursuing an Honors Contract (unless done so previously in a prior semester) in order to receive Honors credit.
 Students who meet these requirements will receive a notation of Honors on their college transcript next to the appropriate course.
 To graduate with an Honors certificate a student must have completed a minimum of 12 Honors credits and have an overall GPA of 3.40.
 Honors certificate graduates are recognized at the annual commencement ceremony as well as with a notation on both their transcripts and diplomas.

 Chair, Honors Committee

-Dr. Sandra Palmer, Dean of Faculty
+Dr. Sandra Palmer, Interim Vice President of Academic Affairs

 Jenny Williams, Academic Affairs